 5. Improved Remote Work

-Now that all (well, the majority) of your data can be found in the project management tool, your whole team can track project progress, refer to due dates, get onboarded to a new project, or work from anywhere, as long as they have an internet connection.
+Now that most of your data can be found and understood in the project management tool, your whole team can track project progress, refer to due dates, get onboarded to a new project, or work from anywhere, as long as they have an internet connection.

 Most project management tools are delivered as software-as-a-service (SaaS); this means that you pay a monthly fee and can log into your tool anywhere, anytime, using an iOS or Android app, your web browser of choice, or all of the above.